 Not so long ago, I was looking for ideas on ways to organize and simplify my blog life.
-As I want to give blogging more and more importance in my life, I need to make sure it fits well with all of my other projects and obligations of life.
-In my researches I came across quite a lot of methods and resources that have helped me a lot with the blog. and I want to share them with you.
+As I want to give blogging more and more important in my life, I need to make sure it fits well with all of my other projects and obligations of life.
+In my researches, I came across quite a lot of methods and resources that have helped me a lot with the blog. and I want to share them with you.
 Here are my tips and tricks on how to organize your blog life.

 Why should you organize your blog life?

 Whether you are a new blogger or you are just looking for new ideas and resources to improve your blog life, I believe you came to the right place!
 Even if it is only a hobby for now and you are mostly looking to enjoy the blogging adventure, finding the right tools and methods will help you keep it steady.
 That way, you will make sure your blog doesn't impinge on your other projects (or the other way around).

 1) Define your project

 If you're a new blogger or struggle to find the perfect niche, it is important to define what you want to do with your blog.
 Travel blogger?
 Book blogger?
 Lifestyle blogger or all of the previous?
 Your choice.
 Defining well your project will help you find the topics of your next articles as well as target the perfect community on Social Media.
 As obvious as it seems, I suggest you to spend time defining your project and what you want to do, it will save you time in the future!